 In addition, a simple blocking scheme has several advantages over measuring rate reduction.
 The first advantage is quick reaction to traffic surge.
-Because our goal is to protect the network, the mechanism should respond without delay to offensive flows.
-It is not possible with a statistical approach.
+Because our goal is to protect the network, the mechanism should respond without delay to offensive flows and a certain-to-work mechanism is needed to protect routers.
+A statistical approach is not suitable to this end.